eslint/eslint/docs/rules/getter-return.md

 # Enforces that a return statement is present in property getters (getter-return)

 The get syntax binds an object property to a function that will be called when that property is looked up.
-It is firstly introduced in ECMAScript 5:
+It was first introduced in ECMAScript 5:

 ```js
     var p = {